blancosilva/blancosilva.github.io/_posts/2014-11-05-Menger-Sponges.md

   teaser: "https://farm7.staticflickr.com/6227/6315682009_3f42068116_n_d.jpg"
 ---

-I know it is hard to grasp, but it is _mathematically viable_: **there are solids that require an infinite amount of material to construct, yet they have no volume!**  Of course, having *infinity surface area* makes it impossible to actually build these objects, but it is feasible to come up with reasonable approximations.
+I know it is hard to grasp, but it is _mathematically viable_: **there are solids that require an infinite amount of material to construct, yet they have no volume!**  Of course, having *infinite surface area* makes it impossible to actually build these objects, but it is feasible to come up with reasonable approximations.
 One approximation to such a construction---the so-called Menger sponge---goes like this:

 1. Start with a big cube.
 Visualize this cube as \\( 3 \times 3 \times 3 = 27 \\) smaller cubes with the same shape and size---like a Rubik's cube!
 Remove now the small center cube of each side, and the small cube at the center.
 We are left with a structure consisting on 20 cubes: those at the corners and the _edge cubes_ connecting them.
 2. Repeat this process on each of these 20 cubes.
 We are left with 400 smaller cubes.